colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 The minimum level for WCAG AAA is 7:1 and the reason for that is;

-<blockquote>&hellip;because it compensated for the loss in cotnrast sensitivity usually experienced by users with vision loss equivlent to approximately 20/80 vision.
+<blockquote cite="WCAG">&hellip;because it compensated for the loss in cotnrast sensitivity usually experienced by users with vision loss equivlent to approximately 20/80 vision.
 People with more than this degree of vision loss usually use assistive technologies to access their content (and the assistive technologies usually have contrast enhancing, as well as magnification capability built into them).</blockquote>

 These calculations are made for the size of body text and a relaxed contrast ratio is provided for larger text, such as headings or any other text which is larger than the body copy.
 Remember to make link text stand out and underlined as well!